 * To be eligible for the research option, you must have successfully completed 24 points of level five FIT-coded units and have achieved an overall average of at least 75 per cent across all completed FIT level five units.

 b.
 Industry experience:

-Students may exit this course early and apply to graduate with one of the following awards, provided they have satisfied the requirements indicated for that award during their enrolment in this master's course:
+You may exit this course early and apply to graduate with one of the following awards, provided you have satisfied the requirements indicated for that award during your enrolment in this master's course:

 - Graduate Certificate of Networks and Security after successful completion of 24 credit points of study, comprising FIT5163, FIT5057 plus one unit from the networks stream (Part B, b.) and one unit from the security stream (Part B, b.)

 - Graduate Diploma of Networks and Security after successful completion of 48 credit points of study, comprising:

 - FIT5163 and FIT5057